Providence Park: 2003 FIFA Women's World Cup

+Football

 Known as Multnomah Stadium at the time, the venue was formally dedicated on Oct.
 9, 1926, as the University of Washington's football team beat the University of Oregon, 23–9, with more than 24,000 fans in attendance.

 The Providence Park all-time college football attendance record was set on October 18, 1930 as 35,266 fans watched the Oregon Ducks defeat their rival the Washington Huskies by a score of 7–0.

 On 7 different occasions the Oregon–Oregon State football rivalry game was held at Providence Park, with the last time being in 1952, where the Beavers beat the Ducks 22-19.

 Both Oregon and Oregon State regularly played games, especially against nearby Washington, at Providence Park up until the 1960s and 1970s.
 At the time, the stadium could hold or draw more fans than the schools' home fields, so it was a logical space for high-stakes games.
 The Ducks last played in Providence on September 12, 1970, defeating the University of California 31-24.
 The Beavers played in Portland all the way up until 1986, with their last game until 2022 being a 49-0 blowout loss to #15 UCLA on November 1, 1986.

 Providence Park, then known as Civic Stadium, was home to many generations of high-octane offense from the Portland State Vikings, including from 1975 to 1980 when Mouse Davis, the "godfather" of the run and shoot offense and Portland State Football Hall of Famer, was the head coach of PSU.
 While coaching at Civic, he led the PSU football program to a 42–24 record over six seasons while averaging 38 points and nearly 500 yards of offense per game.
 PSU led the nation in scoring three times.
 The unique passing game made stars out of Davis' two main quarterbacks, June Jones and Neil Lomax.
 In 1975, Jones threw for a Division II record 3,518 yards.
 Davis' next quarterback, Lomax, set NCAA records of 13,220 yards and 106 touchdowns in 42 games.
 Under Davis' direction, Portland State set 20 NCAA Division II offensive records in addition to the Vikings being named the NCAA's all-time point producers in 1980, scoring 541 points in 11 games for 49.2 points per game, along with 434.9 yards passing and 504.3 yards of total offense per game.